Parents undergoing a difficult Divorce often ask, ‘What does sole custody mean?’ or ‘What is sole custody of a child?’

 The Court considers several factors to ensure the child’s welfare is prioritised.
 These include the child’s age, emotional needs, and relationship with each parent.

-For instance, younger children may require more consistent care, influencing whether one parent is granted custody.
-The child’s emotional needs are also a key consideration, as the Court seeks to maintain a stable and nurturing environment that supports their development.
+For instance, younger children may require more consistent care, which can influence whether one parent is granted custody.
+The child’s emotional needs are also a key consideration, as the Court seeks to maintain a stable, nurturing environment that supports the child’s development.

 In addition to the child’s needs, the Court also evaluates each parent’s conduct.
 Any history of abuse, neglect, or substance abuse is carefully scrutinised, as such behaviours could significantly impact the child’s welfare.